 A good exercise to find out what you want is to take an empty sheet of paper and just write down everything that comes to mind when you think about your ideal life.

-Here you can also be a little bit selfish; it is your dream, it should represent your ideal life.
+In this goal-setting exercise, you can also be a little bit selfish; it is your dream, and it should represent your ideal life.
 So it doesn’t matter if this big dream you have is not compatible with your family life or your job situation.

 You should then prioritize this list.
-It’s better to limit yourself to 5 or max.
-10 points on the Vision Board, depending on the size.
+It’s better to limit yourself to 5 or max. ten points on the Vision Board, depending on the size.

 A vision board should be very focused and not just a hodgepodge of things you’d like to attract into your life.